Rome with Kids: Gelato, Gladiators, and Why the Eternal City Is the Ultimate Family Destination

 Timing

 Visit from April to early June or September to October.
-July and August are brutally hot -- we are talking 95+ degrees with zero shade in the ruins.
+July and August are brutally hot - we're talking 95+ degrees with zero shade in the ruins.
 If you must go in summer, plan your sightseeing for early morning and late afternoon, and retreat to air-conditioned museums or your hotel during the midday heat.
 Mineral sunscreen is non-negotiable regardless of season.

 Dining with Kids